Cultivating an Attitude of Gratitude Meditation

 I write this in the week of Thanksgiving, which is traditionally the time we take pause to give thanks for all we have harvested during the year – goals accomplished opportunities ensued and people who made a difference in our lives.
 Yet going back in time the first Thanksgiving was celebrated after the first harvest and attended by 90 Wampanoag Native American people and 53 Pilgrims (survivors of the Mayflower).
 Having always lived close to the Earth, Native peoples must have understood the great hardships the Pilgrims had endured.
 They could teach the newcomers how to live with the land and the changing environment.

 I recently read of how Native Americans have always had a tradition of expressing gratitude in all their gatherings.
 Unlike most of us, I am very intrigued with how broad they cast their gratitude.
-Whether for a council gathering or of family they always begin with ritual of giving thanks.
+Whether for a council gathering or of family they always begin with a ritual of giving thanks.
 They believe they have been given the duty to live in balance and harmony with each other and all living things.

 Bringing minds together as one